-This process, known as speaker diarization, enables systems to segment speech and assign segments to individual speakers, making unstructured audio data more organized, searchable, and actionable.
+In the age of AI-powered collaboration, the ability to determine “who said what” during audio conversations has become crucial.
+This process, known as speaker diarization, enables systems to segment speech and assign segments to individual speakers, making unstructured audio data organized, searchable, and actionable.

 Whether it’s an AI meeting assistant summarizing calls, a transcription service attributing dialogue, or analytics software extracting insights from customer interactions, diarization forms the foundation for intelligent voice-based systems.

-Platforms like MeetStream.ai are designed to support this need at scale, offering robust, real-time speaker diarization integrated with platforms such as Zoom, Google Meet, and Microsoft Teams.
+Platforms like MeetStream are designed to support speaker diarization at scale, offering real-time diarization integrated with Zoom, Google Meet, and Microsoft Teams.
+This article explores the core techniques, how diarization scales effectively, and how MeetStream delivers production-ready capabilities.

 Understanding Speaker Diarization and Its Use Cases

-At its core, speaker diarization is the task of partitioning an audio recording and associating each segment with a unique speaker.
+At its core, speaker diarization is the task of partitioning an audio recording and associating each segment with a unique speaker — answering the question: “Who spoke when?”
+This enables clear, speaker-labeled transcripts that help identify participation, decisions, and follow-ups in multi-party conversations.

 Key Use Cases